Skip to Content

 Of course, we had to include our hometown of Dallas-Fort Worth on our list of waterfalls in Texas!

-There are so many things to do in Dallas-Fort Worth, including Airfield Falls, Tarrant County’s largest natural waterfall.
+There are many things to do in Dallas-Fort Worth, including Airfield Falls, Tarrant County’s largest natural waterfall.

 Head to Westworth Village on Pumphrey Drive to locate the trailhead leading you to Airfield Falls.